 By:

 Applicant's Authorized Representative

 Date:

-Duto

 To be completed by the State after the Project is recommended for funding.

-To be completed by the State after the Project is recommended for funding.

-By: To be completed by the State after the Project is recommended for funding.

-Ву: To be completed by the State after the Project is recommended for funding.
+Ву:

 STATE HISTORIC PRESERVATION OFFICER

-By:

-By: Date:
+Date:

 State Recommendation For Funding

 Once the Department concludes the Application review process, it will notify Applicants by letter if their Project(s) are being recommended for funding.
 Applicants whose Projects are recommended for funding, will then need to complete the federal Application requirements (see page 51).